acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

     -   `category`<br>
         The category under which this command is organized.
 If you don't have different categories for yout commands, you can set this to "General".
     -   `command`
         The structure of the command as it will be displayed in the list of commands, or when a user requests help about this particular command.
-See (#command-documentation) below for guidance about notation.
+See [Command Documentation](#command-documentation) below for guidance about notation.
     -   `description`<br>
         A description of what the command does.
-If your command requires a lot of explanation, it
+If your command description is going to be longer than one or two lines, we recommand to set this value to an empty string "" and store the description in a separate text file with the same base filename with "--decription.txt" appended.
+So if your function file were to be called "func_hello_world.json", your description file would be called "func_hello_world--description.txt".

+        > **Important:** Because the desciption text is parsed for different outputs (CLI, Jupyter, HTML, API) it needs to use a specific OpenAD styling syntax, the documentation for which you can find [here].
     -   `url`<br>
-        Foo
+        TBD - A link to online documentation for this command.
 -   `library`<br>
+    TBD
+-   `method`<br>
+    TBD
+-   Command clauses: TBD
+    -   `AAA`<br>
         Foo
+    -   `AAA`<br>
+        Foo
+    -   `AAA`<br>
+        Foo
+    -   `AAA`<br>
+        Foo
+    -   `AAA`<br>
+        Foo
+    -   `AAA`<br>
+        Foo
+    -   `AAA`<br>
+        Foo
+    -   `AAA`<br>
+        Foo
+    -   `AAA`<br>
+        Foo
+    -   `AAA`<br>
+        Foo
+    -   `AAA`<br>
+        Foo
--   `method`<br>
+    -   `AAA`<br>
         Foo

 ### Command Documentation